Luna Park Sydney: 1979: Big Dipper accident, Ghost Train fire, and closure

 On 16 April 1979, a steel runner came loose on the Big Dipper, halting one train and leading to a collision with another.
 Thirteen people were injured.

 On 9 June 1979, the park's Ghost Train burnt down during operation.
 The fire quickly destroyed the ride, although it was contained before spreading to the nearby Big Dipper and River Caves.
 Searches of the charred rubble revealed the bodies of seven people: John Godson and his two children, Damien and Craig, and four Waverley College students, Jonathan Billings, Richard Carroll, Michael Johnson, and Seamus Rahilly.
 The park was immediately shut down.

 Sydney newspapers and the NSW Police reported at the time that the fire was caused by an electrical fault.
 A contemporaneous coronial inquest was unable to establish the cause of the fire, but concluded that Luna Park's managers and operators had failed in their duty of care towards the park's patrons.
-Investigations led by Sharp in future decades, backed up with the testimony of multiple eyewitnesses and several NSW police officers, would determine the blaze was in fact deliberately lit by associates of Abe Saffron in an attempt to gain control of the park site.
+Theories emerged in the decades following that allege the blaze was deliberately lit by associates of Abe Saffron in an attempt to gain control of the park site, which were supported by investigations led by Sharp and the testimony of multiple eyewitnesses and NSW police officers.